Classic Gazpacho with Homemade Croutons

 Gazpacho Ingredients

-- Tomatoes–Vine ripe or garden tomatoes preferred, but a good quality canned tomato will do in a pinch
+- Tomatoes–Vine ripe or garden tomatoes are preferred, but good quality canned tomatoes will do in a pinch

 - Green Pepper–though I prefer red, green is traditional and offers a stronger flavor